SkeldJS/Hindenburg/pages/getting-started/advanced-usage/unknown-innernet-objects.md

 ## Custom Objects
 Hindenburg does, however, allow you to run your server to support any custom objects that clients may use.

-> Note that since objects are a host-operation, you will need to disable {@page Server-as-a-Host} for this.
-Alternatively, check out the {@page Custom Innernet Objects} to be able to write your own host-logic for your objects on the server.
+> Note that since objects are a host-operation, you will need to disable {@page ../using-hindenburg/server-as-a-host.md} for this.
+Alternatively, check out the {@page ../../plugins/advanced/custom-innernet-objects.md} to be able to write your own host-logic for your objects on the server.

 Through the {@link AdvancedRoomOptions} room configuration:
 ```json